Leuchtfeuer/typo3-secure-downloads/Documentation/Admin/ExtensionConfiguration/Index.rst

    Description
          List of directories of your TYPO3 Server in that files should be secured, separated by pipe (|).
 Files in subdirectories will also be secured.
-         You can use :ref:`regex` for this option.
+         You can use :ref:`regular expressions <admin-regularExpressions>` for this option.

-.. _admin-configuration-securedFileTypes:
+.. _admin-extensionConfiguration-securedFileTypes:

 securedFiletypes
 ----------------